-Técnico students stimulate autonomously and proactively projects that act as a complement of their academic background.
-For example, Student Groups provide them with skills and added-value which make them more competitive in the labour market.
+Técnico students stimulate autonomously and proactively projects that act as a complement to their academic background.
+For example, Student Groups provide them with skills and added-value making them more competitive in the labour market.

-The Physics Group (NFIST) is the main organization run by Engineering Physics students, which promotes:
+The Physics Group (NFIST) is the main organisation run by Engineering Physics students, which promotes: